cekbote/optimal_uav_placement_and_communication/README.md

 This repo contains the code for the project Optimal UAV Placement and Communication.
 MATLAB version used: `R2020b`.

-The link to the paper can be found [here](https://ieeexplore.ieee.org/abstract/document/9530098).
+The final version of the paper can be found [here](https://ieeexplore.ieee.org/abstract/document/9530098).
+A copy has been added to the repo.

 ## Research Papers (Literature Review)
 - [Resource Allocation and Basestation Placement in Downlink Cellular Networks Assisted by Multiple Wireless Powered UAVs](https://sci-hub.st/10.1109/tvt.2019.2960765)